 For example, an agency produced a video of skateboarder Danny Way jumping the Great Wall of China for DC Shoes.
 Several years after the video was shot, HBO licensed the footage for a documentary film, (view licensable video here) providing additional income for the agency and beneficial product placement for the DC Shoes brand.

 Studio/Production Company: If the client requires you to use their contract, you’ll likely need to add a license back clause into the agreement to retain rights to your footage.
 You may want to consult with an attorney on which type of clause you should use and where to include it (or contact [email protected] to contact Nimia’s in-house legal team).
 If you are writing your own contract, consider using Nimia’s Standard Production Contract, which grant you rights to license video you shoot for a client.

-Freelancer: If your client did not ask you to sign a contract then you own the rights to your work even though they are paying you.
-This means you can license video assets in Nimia’s Marketplace.
-If your client gives you a contract to sign, send it to your Nimia attorney and they will suggest where to place the license back clause.
+Freelancer: If your client did not ask you to sign a contract, you own the rights to your work.
+This gives you freedom to license video assets in Nimia’s Marketplace.
+If your client gives you a contract to sign, send it to your attorney and they will suggest where to request a license back clause.

 (Names have been changed to protect privacy concerns for the parties involved.)